gbilic/nginx-ssl-ja3/README.md

 For details about the ja3 fingerprint algorithm, check initial [project](https://github.com/salesforce/ja3).

+This implementation excludes extension (41) "pre_shared_key" used in TLS1.3 and treat it as GREASE extension.
+This prevents the generation of 2 different fingerprints (one for the initial session handshake, another one for the session resumption).

 ## Configuration

 ### Directives

 Revision 110 of chrome browser introduces TLS ClientHello extensions random permutation, which makes fingerprinting irrelevant with this browser (firefox is planning to do the same).
 Using JA3_SORT_EXT cc macro during nginx configure invocation (--with-cc-opt='-DJA3_SORT_EXT') configures the module to sort TLS extensions in the JA3 string.
-The resulting fincgerprint is not compliant anymore with the JA3 algorithm (at this time of writing), but allow to get back effectiveness of fingerprinting.
+The resulting fincgerprint is not compliant anymore with the JA3 algorithm (at this time of writing), but allows to get back effectiveness of fingerprinting.

 ### Variables